MicrosoftDocs/windows-itpro-docs/windows/configuration/start/layout.md

 When a partial Start layout is applied to a device that already has a StartLayout.xml applied, groups that were added previously are removed and the groups in the new layout are added.

+> [!NOTE]
-If the Start layout is applied by Group Policy or MDM, and the policy is removed, the groups remain on the devices but become unlocked.
+> If you remove the policy setting, the groups remain on the devices but become unlocked.

 To configure a partial Start screen layout:

 1. [Customize the Start layout](#customize-the-start-screen-on-your-test-computer).
 1. [Export the Start layout](#export-the-start-layout).
-1. Open the layout .xml file.
+1. Open the layout XML file.
 There is a `<DefaultLayoutOverride>` element.
 Add `LayoutCustomizationRestrictionType="OnlySpecifiedGroups"` to the **DefaultLayoutOverride** element as follows:

     ```xml
     <DefaultLayoutOverride LayoutCustomizationRestrictionType="OnlySpecifiedGroups">